Lithium Ion (Li-ion) Batteries – FAQs

 Lithium-ion batteries can hold a charge for many months.
 It is best to store a lithium-ion battery with a partial or full charge.

-Occasionally, a lithium-ion battery with a very low charge is stored for a long period of time (many months) and its voltage slowly drops to below the level at which its built in safety mechanism allows it to be charged again.
+Occasionally, if a lithium-ion battery with a very low charge is stored for a long period of time (many months) you may find that its voltage slowly drops to below the level at which its built-in safety mechanism allows it to be charged again.
+In other words, it’s dead.

 If the battery is going to be stored for several months it’s a good idea to take it out and recharge it after a few months.
 Better yet would be to actually use the battery every few months and then leave it partially or fully charged.

-Do I need to charge it when I buy it?
+Do I need to charge the battery when I buy it?

 Most Li-Ion batteries come with a partial charge.
 Most manufacturers specify in their instructions how long to charge a new battery before using it for the first time.
 Usually, this means topping off the charge before first use.